kanita92/fend-webpack-content/README.md

 ## Instructions

 Open the project folder and open two terminals.

-In the first terminal, run the following command `npm build`, this will create the dist folder.
-Then run `npm run build-dev` which will build and start the webpack dev server at port 8080.
-In the second terminal, run the following command `npm run build-prod` This will open the web tool in port 8081.
-Then run `npm start` in terminal 2, which will run the Express server.
+1. In the first terminal,to produce the `dist` folder, run `npm run build`.
+2. In the first terminal, run the server with `npm run start`.
+3. In the second terminal, run `npm run build-prod`, this will open the web browser redirecting to this URL http://localhost:8080/.
+4. To run the unit test, run `npm run test`.

-In the app running on http://localhost:8081/ , enter the URL of the article/blog that you would like to analyze and then click Submit.
+5. In the app, enter the URL of the article/blog that you would like to analyze and then click Submit.
 The sentiment analysis consisting of Polarity, Subjectivity and Text will be displayed following that.

+The `index.html` file is located inside `src/client/views`.